AysenurKH/pythongame/README.md

 selected the .flake8 file location and src directory in the call to flake8 in the Makefile.

 Flake8 uses the concept of "error codes".
 Each error has a specific error code associated with it.
 For example, error code `D404` is returned when a docstring starts with the word "this".
-For the sake of demonstration, I have excluded this specific error code in the .flake8 configuration file.
+I have excluded this specific error code in the .flake8 configuration file, as well as a few others.

 ### Virtual environment & dependencies